 You will also get lots of tips and instructions on how to customize your very own soap bars in the Quickstart Guide to Making Soap Without Lye, so do be sure to sign up for that one.

-Although it’s tempting to try adding baking extracts (like vanilla or orange), food coloring, or honey to your DIY lip balm, these ingredients are water-soluble so they won’t mix into your lip balm base or will quickly separate out and are best avoided.
+Although it’s tempting to try adding baking extracts (like vanilla or orange), food coloring, or honey to your DIY lip balm, these ingredients are water-soluble so they won’t mix into your lip balm base or will quickly separate out, so they’re best avoided.